 12. In-House Service Contracts

-13. The Hard Assets
+13. The Hard Assets, Parts, and Accessories

 Each factory has its definition of “returnable” parts and returnable accessories.
 Most also include a discount for packing and shipping.
 Before closing, a computer printout should be obtained listing all parts and accessories, their purchase date, and the cost of an invoice.
-Parts and Accessories need to be segregated into “returnable” and “non-returnable” categories.
+Parts and Accessories must be segregated into “returnable” and “non-returnable” categories.
 Returnable parts and accessories need to be inventoried and packaged according to the factory’s specifications

-Non-returnable items need to be marketed to other dealers or parts houses such as “Napa”.
-Note: Some “non-returnable” parts may, in fact, be returnable to the supplier from who it was purchased, such as Delco, Motorcraft, Mopar, Napa, etc. Do not mark on or damage original packages when inventorying or packing, as some factories will not classify items in marked boxes as “returnable”.
+Non-returnable items need to be marketed to other dealers or parts houses such as “Napa.”
+Note: Some “non-returnable” parts may be returnable to the supplier from who it was purchased, such as Delco, Motorcraft, Mopar, Napa, etc. Do not mark on or damage original packages when inventorying or packing, as some factories will not classify items in marked boxes as “returnable”.
 Be sure to account for aftermarket items such as Gas, Oil & Grease, Nuts, Bolts, Supplies, Work in Process, Repair Orders (Need to collect A/Rs), Signs, Tools, and Miscellaneous Equipment & Supplies.

 Furniture, Fixtures, and Equipment

 The hard assets fall into two categories: (a) Those repurchased by the factory, such as special tools, parts equipment, signs, some computer systems, etc.; and those not repurchased by the factory, such as desks, chairs, etc. Repurchased and non-repurchased items should be segregated, and an inventory/auction service should be contacted to must be considered.on the non-repurchased items.
 When considering the auction, terms such as advertising time, location, minimum bids, guaranteed minimums from the auctioneer, and so forth

 The value of Leasehold Improvements is generally lost in the termination process.

-While accomplishing a new vehicle inventory valuation is a relatively, routine matter, it is also time-consuming; consequently, in order for a dealer to realize full value, or each vehicle, at a time of transfer, a checklist must be compiled and maintained.
-There are certain additions to, and subtractions from, the invoice price that must be made.
+While accomplishing a new vehicle inventory valuation is a relatively routine matter, it is also time-consuming; consequently, for a dealer to realize the full value for each vehicle, a checklist must be compiled and maintained at a transfer time.
+Certain additions to, and subtractions from, the invoice price must be made.
 The difference in cash paid by the purchaser’s flooring entity to the dealer’s flooring institution can be considerable, especially concerning domestic lines, where holdback monies routinely average between $400 and $600 per unit or more.
 A dealer needs to be aware of this figure early to provide for the negotiation contingency.

-Various states have laws more liberal than the factory’s Sales and Service Agreements and the specific laws of the terminating dealer’s jurisdiction should be the review.
-For example, Maine requires that the factory repurchase terminating dealers’ entire new vehicle inventory, regardless of model year.
-Some states require the factory repurchase only current model year vehicles and others current plus one-year carryover.
+Various states have laws more liberal than the factory’s Sales and Service Agreements, and the specific rules of the terminating dealer’s jurisdiction should be reviewed.
+For example, Maine requires that the factory repurchase terminating dealers’ entire new vehicle inventory, regardless of the model year.
+Some states require the factory to repurchase only current model year vehicles, and others require current plus one-year carryover.
 In MSO states, the dealer should control all vehicle keys and MSOs – if the lender does not already have them.

-Prepare to liquidate used vehicles and any used car dealerships vehicles such as parts trucks, courtesy vans, demonstrators and snow plows.
-It is generally easier to obtain a good price for them by not letting anyone “cherry pick”.
+Prepare to liquidate used vehicles and any used car dealership vehicles such as parts trucks, courtesy vans, demonstrators, and snowplows.
+It is generally easier to obtain a reasonable price for them by not letting anyone “cherry-pick.”
 Several wholesalers should bid them as a “group”.
 Make the list of carryovers, and if the factory does not repurchase them, have the wholesalers bid them separately and shop them with other dealers.
 Dealer plates must be surrendered and accounted for when the dealer license is terminated.

 13. Appraisals and Auctions